tmccary9207/code_advents/2015/day1/README.md

 ## CLOJURE

 Finally some parens!
 Clojure does the reducer deal and it works like a champ.
 I used Lein for ease of production here.

+## AWK

+This was too easy I think.
+Just have a call to gsub for the left paren count - the right paren count.
+Since the input is thrown away anyways this works out just fine.
+Good ol' CLI tools to the rescue.